dmitriyshub/ocp-kdump/docs/KDUMP_MANUAL_README.md

 KDUMP_IMG="vmlinuz"
 ```

+Consult these examples for reference:

 | [Configuration Files Examples](../examples/kdump-conf-files/) | [Local Target Examples](../examples/kdump-local-path/) | [SSH Target Examples](../examples/kdump-ssh-path/) |
 |---------------------------------------------------------------|--------------------------------------------------------|----------------------------------------------------|

-## Configure crashkernel Parameter and Enable Kdump
+## Configure and Enable Kdump

-Configure the `crashkernel` parameter, enable kdump and ensure its ready by rebuilding the `initramfs` and restarting the service:
+Follow these steps to configure the `crashkernel` parameter, enable `kdump` and ensure it is ready by rebuilding the `initramfs` and restarting the service:

 ```bash
 # Add crashkernel parameter